neemzy/airlines/README.md

 ## Usage

+All commands shall be ran at the application's root unless otherwise specified.

 ### Installation

 *Note : using NPM is optional, but not doing so will prevent you from working on the app's front-end.*